fairDataSociety/beeson/README.md

 In order to describe these elements, it is required to describe where these can be find in the data implementation and how to interpret those.

-Its DNA describes this interpreation which's structure is stated below by types
+Its TypeScpecification describes this interpreation which's structure is stated below by types

 ### Array